Author: Manal Al-Sharif

-Book takes place in the country: YES
+The book takes place in the country: YES

-Author is from the country: YES
+The author is from the country: YES

-I have visited: no
+I have visited: NO